A federal hate crime in Nevada is defined as intentionally causing bodily injury to another person when the motivation is based on the

 Note that people facing hate crime charges under Nevada state law are prosecuted in one of Nevada’s eleven district courts by the county district attorney or Nevada Attorney General.4 Meanwhile, federal hate crime cases in Nevada are prosecuted in the Nevada Federal Court by the U.S. Attorney’s Office.
 Nevada has two federal courthouses:

-- The Lloyd D. George Federal Courthouse, which is located in Las Vegas; or
+- The Lloyd D. George Federal Courthouse, located in Las Vegas; or

-- The Bruce R. Thompson Federal Courthouse, which is located in Reno.
+- The Bruce R. Thompson Federal Courthouse, is located in Reno.

 Also note that defendants who are convicted of hate crimes in both state and federal court serve both sentences consecutively (one after the other).